monxvoll/NotesVault/README.md

 - **DELETE** `/note/delete`              Soft delete a note (mark as inactive)

 ## 🧪 Testing
- All endpoints have been tested using  Postman.
+ All endpoints have been tested using Postman and Swagger UI.

 ---